 Here’s the checklist in order of commonality:

-If none of the above helped, we’ll need to roll the sleeves and dig a little deeper.
+Okay, that’s all the easy stuff out of the way, and if none of the above helped, we’ll need to roll our sleeves and dig deeper.

 No-Start Snow Blower Symptoms